 Experience movies, shows and performances in the 472-seat World Stage Theater located on the fifth floor, adjacent to the two-story atrium glass galley that overlooks the National Mall and U.S. Capitol.
-Inspired by the sacred tabernacle of Moses’ time, the walls of the performing arts hall are curved in design, evoking an ancient tent flapping in the wind.
+Inspired by the tabernacle, the walls of the theater are curved in design, evoking a tent flapping in the wind.

 Step into the World Stage Theater to see the Bible come to life through immersive Bible readings from Genesis, Psalms, Isaiah, Matthew, Luke and Revelation.